What Is the CCSP? Your Guide to Becoming Certified in Cloud Security

 What does the CCSP exam cover?

 The multiple-choice exam questions cover each of the six (ISC)² CCSP Common Body of Knowledge (CBK) domains listed above.
-Each is weighted at 17 percent except cloud data security, which is worth 19 percent, and legal, risk, and compliance, which is worth 13 percent.
+Each section has a weight of 17 percent except cloud data security, which is worth 19 percent, and legal, risk, and compliance, which is worth 13 percent.

 The CCSP Certification Exam Outline goes into detail about what you need to know for each domain.